FePhyFoFum/quartetsampling/doc/intro.rst

 A phylogenetic tree in Newick (parenthetical) format should be used.
 Branch lengths are optional and will be ignored by the program.
 Removal of support scores in square brackets is recommended.

-..note:: Internal branch labels will be replaced in output trees.
+.. note:: Internal branch labels will be replaced in output trees.

 Sequence Alignment
 ------------------